Fragile X Syndrome and FMR1-Associated Disorders

 Fragile X Associated Tremor/Ataxia Syndrome:

-Reproductive carrier testing for fragile X syndrome is recommended for individuals with known family history of fragile X syndrome or with family history of undiagnosed intellectual disability.
+Reproductive carrier testing for fragile X syndrome is recommended for individuals with a known family history of fragile X syndrome or with a family history of undiagnosed intellectual disability.
 Population carrier screening for fragile X syndrome is not currently recommended due to the complex clinical implications of identifying expanded alleles.

 Determination of CGG expansion status is performed by PCR and capillary electrophoresis.
 PCR is performed on DNA isolated from peripheral blood using labeled primers designed to amplify the FMR1 repeat region by triplet repeat primed-PCR assay (TP-PCR).
 PCR products are analyzed to determine the size(s) of the repeat expansion.
-This TP-PCR assay identified normal to full mutation FMR1 alleles at 100% specificity and 97.4% sensitivity in a previous report.7
+This TP-PCR assay identified normal to full mutation FMR1 alleles at 100% specificity and 97.4% sensitivity in a previous report.

 FMR1 CGG repeat size